fhctyw/AIC/README.md

-# Academic project for Administrate of Information Systems
+# Administration of Information Systems

 This is an academic project for AIS.

+Name: Lisynchuk Arsen IT-31